Azure-Samples/azure-iot-edge-identity-translation-lite/docs/identitytranslationmodule.md

 LeafDevice<sub>Key</sub> = HMAC_SHA256(key: IdentityTranslationModule<sub>Key</Sub>, tbs: {leafDeviceId})

-To calculate the leaf device symetric key, the Identity Translation Module uses the Sign functionality of the [Workflow API](https://github.com/Azure/iotedge/blob/master/edgelet/api/workloadVersion_2019_01_30.yaml) of the [Edge Security deamon](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-security-manager).
+To calculate the leaf device symetric key, the Identity Translation Module uses the Sign functionality of the [Workload API](https://github.com/Azure/iotedge/blob/master/edgelet/api/workloadVersion_2019_01_30.yaml) of the [Edge Security deamon](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-security-manager).
 This can be found in the <code>SignAsync</code> function in the file [Program.cs](\modules\IdentityTranslationLite\Program.cs).